64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-2.md

 ### Putting things together

-Although the statment looks ugly, it makes sense with the understanding of the above concepts:
+Although the statement looks ugly, it makes sense with the understanding of the above concepts:

 ```sh
 $ (dd status=progress if=/dev/zero bs=1GB count=100 > /dev/null) 2>&1 | \